 The Difference between Tendinosis & Tendinitis

-The primary focus of treating tendinitis is to control swelling, whereas initial treatment of tendinosis is focused on the elimination of the source of repetitive strain (1).
+The primary focus and often best treatment for peroneal tendinitis is to control swelling, whereas initial treatment of tendinosis is focused on the elimination of the source of repetitive strain (1), often with the use of insoles or orthotics.
 With each of the pathologies, controlling biomechanics and protecting the tendon from excessive strain is the focus of long-term treatment.
 Many of the treatment options overlap, but one distinction between the two is the use of anti-inflammatory medications (1).
 Speak with your family physician to determine whether anti-inflammatories are appropriate for you.

 What are the Symptoms of Peroneal Tendinopathy?

-Symptoms are typically insolated to the lateral or outside portion of the ankle and may include:
+Symptoms of Peroneal Tendinopathy are typically insolated to the lateral or outside portion of the ankle and may include:

 - Sharp pain or a dull ache